Randal Grichuk Player Props: Rockies vs. Angels

 Randal Grichuk At The Plate

-- Grichuk is hitting .297 with 15 doubles, a triple, two home runs and 14 walks.
+- Grichuk is batting .294 with 15 doubles, a triple, two home runs and 14 walks.

-- In 42 games played this year, he has homered in only two of them.
+- In 43 games played this year, he has homered in just two of them.

+- Grichuk has picked up an RBI in 30.2% of his games this season, with more than one RBI in 7.0% of his games.

+- He has scored in 46.5% of his games this season, with two or more runs scored in 11.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.